 Were our experiences different than other kids?
 They sure were.
 We were outdoors a lot, stayed out of trouble more than the others, got regular exercise, shared our lives together, and the question you might have, did it work?

-My mother sailed with us until she passed, my father at 85 just completed his 60th Chicago Mackinac race, my sister and I sailed 37 and 38 Chicago Mackinacs respectively together with our father.
+My mother sailed with us until she passed, my father at 85 just completed his 60th Chicago Mackinac race, my sister and I sailed 37 and 38 Chicago Mackinac races respectively together with our father.
 My brother?
 The sailing bug didn't bite him.
 We have our theories why.
 He'll come down once a year to watch the air show or fireworks show, but that's about it.

 My sister still sails, as well as her son and daughter.
 She married a man who grew up on a farm, the sailing bug didn't bite him.

-Now that I have children of my own, my wife and daughter (age 20 has completed 5 Chicago Mackinac races) sails with us, both having experienced major storms now (it's a bit of a rite of passage), as well as having done many of the same experiences I had growing up.
+Now that I have children of my own, my wife (7 Chicago Mackinacs) and daughter (age 20 has completed 5 Chicago Mackinac races) sails with us, both having experienced major storms now (it's a bit of a rite of passage), as well as having done many of the same experiences I had growing up.
 My son?
 He'd rather go on a boat that you can press a button, push a lever down and go 50mph immediately.

 But sailing did keep our family together.
 Nicholas Hayes research is spot on, and get his book "Saving Sailing".
-Get a sailboat, involve your family, go seek your own adventures.
+Get a sailboat, involve your family, and go seek your own adventures.
 Your kids will have to "unplug" from the internet, but somehow they will survive it, just like we all did as kids before Al Gore invented the internet. ;-)

 Type your email address in the box and click the "create subscription" button.
 My list is completely spam free, and you can opt out at any time.